-Conan O’Brien wrote a relatively small number of episodes of the show, but they’re all universally fantastic.
-This one is his best and his last, full of one-liners and collegiate tomfoolery.
+Conan O’Brien wrote a relatively small number of Simpsons episodes, but they’re all universally fantastic.
+“Homer Goes to College” is his best and his last, full of one-liners and collegiate tomfoolery.
 The references are subtle and smart, with shout-outs to movies like Animal House and shows like Star Trek.

-This episode from the stellar sixth season sees the Simpson clan head to a theme park named after the two brutally violent characters featured on Bart and Lisa’s favorite TV show, hosted by Krusty the Clown.
+This episode from the stellar season 6 sees the Simpson clan head to a theme park named after the two brutally violent characters featured on Bart and Lisa’s favorite TV show, hosted by Krusty the Clown.
 It’s a spoof on Disneyland, with the park’s animatronic hosts ultimately turning on their guests.
-It also offers one of the funniest brief scenes in the show’s history.
+It also offers one of the funniest scenes in the show’s history.

 A thoughtful parody of James Bond culture, “You Only Move Twice” sees the Simpson family pack up for Cypress Creek, a seemingly perfect development where Homer takes his dream job.
 Alas, it doesn’t go according to plan, with Marge taking to day drinking while living in a self-cleaning house and Homer realizing his new boss, the unrivaled Hank Scorpio, is a supervillain.
 There’s even an ongoing reference to HAL 9000 from Kubrick’s genius 2001: A Space Odyssey.

-A major highlight of season 12, this episode functions like a musical.
-Homer somehow lands a job as monorail conductor, clad in a cape no less.
-An unsung hero of a character is undoubtedly Lyle Lanley, an old time-y conman voiced by the incredible Phil Hartman.
-Another Conan O’Brien joint, this episode even features a pop-in by Leonard Nimoy.
+A major highlight of season 4, this episode functions like a musical.
+Homer somehow lands a job as a monorail conductor, clad in a cape no less.
+Phil Hartman’s hilarious con-man Lyle Lanley is one of the main reasons this episode has stood the test of time.
+Another Conan O’Brien joint, “Marge vs. the Monorail” even features a pop-in by Leonard Nimoy.

-One of the fist episodes to pack in a full serving of celebrity cameos, “Homer at Bat” sees the nuclear power plant’s recreational softball team injected with a much of ringers from the big leagues.
+One of the first episodes to pack in a full serving of celebrity cameos, Homer at the Bat sees the nuclear power plant’s recreational softball team injected with a much of ringers from the big leagues.
 Featuring Ken Griffey Jr., Jose Canseco, Darryl Strawberry, and more, it’s entertaining from start to end and showcases Mr. Burns as a hilariously antiquated baseball coach.